PatchaIT/TheRenewTTS/ReadMe.txt

 > #### First emotes' name letter is uppercase, after prefix Check this if the first letter of your emotes' name (the first letter after your channel prefix) is uppercased.

-Checking this flag could help next option (Emote prefix, don't read this) to not be too invasive and to create less oddities.
+Checking this flag could help `Emote prefix, don't read this` option to not be too invasive and to create less oddities.

 [Brand new]